laminlabs/lamindb/docs/organize.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/0b0aa905-eb3a-418f-80a6-8d24879a3036" />

-You can use these alongside entities in modules such as {mod}`bionty`, just as you would with `Project`:
+You can use them alongside entity types in modules such as {mod}`bionty`:

 ```python
 ulabel1 = ln.ULabel(name="raw_data").save()  # create a ulabel